Efficient Group Lasso Regularized Rank Regression with Simulation-Based Tuning: Proof of the Finite-Sample Error Bound (Theorem )

-This subsection presents the proof of Theorem~\ref{th:consistency}, which establishes a finite-sample error bound for the proposed estimator~\eqref{mod:rankgrouplasso0} under the simulation-based regularization parameter~\eqref{eq: opt_lambda}.
-The argument relies on two key probabilistic ingredients, each stated as a supporting lemma, with proofs in Appendix~\ref{app:proofs}.
-The first lemma ensures that the estimation error lies within a structured cone with high probability as follows. \begin{lemma} For the group lasso regularized rank regression estimator $\hat{\beta}(\lambda^*)$ in \eqref{mod:rankgrouplasso0} with the regularization parameter $\lambda^*$ specified in~\eqref{eq: opt_lambda}, the estimation error $\hat{\gamma}(\lambda^*) := \hat{\beta}(\lambda^*) - \beta^*$ satisfies
+This section presents the proof of Theorem~\ref{th:consistency}, which establishes a finite-sample error bound for the proposed estimator~\eqref{mod:rankgrouplasso0} under the simulation-based regularization parameter~\eqref{eq: opt_lambda}.
+The argument relies on some key ingredients, each stated as a supporting lemma.
+The first lemma ensures that the estimation error lies within a structured cone with high probability as follows. \begin{lemma} For the group Lasso regularized rank regression estimator $\hat{\beta}(\lambda^*)$ in \eqref{mod:rankgrouplasso0} with the regularization parameter $\lambda^*$ specified in~\eqref{eq: opt_lambda}, the estimation error $\hat{\gamma}(\lambda^*) := \hat{\beta}(\lambda^*) - \beta^*$ satisfies